-Volunteers wishing to secure additional travel insurance coverage through 3rd party providers can find available options on Square Mouth.
+Volunteers wishing to secure additional travel insurance coverage through third party providers can find available options on Square Mouth.

-What happens if the postponement period is extended and my squad is postponed again due to Covid?
+What happens if my program is postponed due to COVID-19?

-In the case that Squads Abroad determines that criteria have still not been met in order to restart in-person squad programs, your Program Associate will work closely with you to provide options on rescheduling your squad, either to an in-person squad at a later date or switching to a virtual squad program (TeleSquad).
-In the case that your chapter had previously been issued flight tickets, your Travel Team Member will work with you to request a flight credit or flight voucher from the airline, which can be applied towards purchasing a flight for a future squad.
+In the case that Squads Abroad determines that certain criteria have not been met in order to safely operate brigade programs, your Program Associate will work closely with you to provide options on rescheduling your program.
+In the event that your group was previously issued flight tickets, your Travel Team Member will work with you to request a flight credit or flight voucher from the airline, which can be applied towards purchasing a flight for a future program.
 Flight credits and vouchers are subject to policies and regulations as established by the airline.